janearc/atc/README.md

 what the CTL would need to be in order for a 12km, 1 hour, 100 TSS workout to be realistic.
 Crucially, once we know what CTL is required to attain that performance, and we know what the athlete's capacity is to sustain daily TSS (sometimes called TSSd), we can figure out how long it would take for them to hit that CTL.
-Thus we know what \Delta \text{CTL} is, and we can break that into "chunks of TSS," which is of course spread over 42 days, and you divide that by however many workouts per week an athlete might have.
+Thus we know what ΔCTL is, and we can break that into "chunks of TSS," which is of course spread over 42 days, and you divide that by however many workouts per week an athlete might have.